 Quan Ba Valley

-It is known for its secret grottoes and caves, colourful orchids, plum and peach trees, persimmon orchards, medicinal plants and many more.
-The town of Đong Văn is famous for its Phó Bang Street which features multistoried buildings built with clay bricks and tiled roofs.
-The weekly market is where the Tay and H’Mông ethnic groups of the province visit in large numbers to trade in various types of goods and colourful hand woven cloth.
+It is known for its secret grottoes and caves, colourful orchids, plum and peach trees, persimmon orchards, medicinal plants and much more.
+The town of Đong Văn is famous for its Phó Bang Street which features multi-storied buildings built with clay bricks and tiled roofs.
+The weekly market is where the Tay and H’Mông ethnic groups of the province visit in large numbers to trade in various types of goods and colourful hand weaved cloth.